janherza24/sql-data-warehouse-project/README.md

 ---

+## 💡 Specifications

+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Quality**: Cleanse and resolve data quality isssues prior to analysis.
+- **Integration**: Cobine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**: Focus on the latest dataset only, historization of data is no required.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

 ## 💡 Business Impact

 This project simulates a real-world data engineering scenario where data from multiple source systems (CRM and ERP) is integrated into a centralized data warehouse.